What is restorative justice?

 The recommendation is not binding on the judge.
 District Court judges can get rid of a complaint even if the Commonwealth doesn't approve.
 However, the statute does not allow requiring a district attorney or police department to accept an offender.

 Also remember that the ability to divert to a program not approved does not require future application.
 It may be available for pending case and the list of excluded offenses would not be applicable.
 Eligibility at the time of trial offense determines eligibility.
 However, defendants 22 years of age and older not previously eligible qualify with offenses committed after April 13, 2018.

+Section 75 of the Criminal Justice Reform Act of 2018 discusses child diversion.
 A district attorney can divert any child for whom there is probable cause to issue a complain.
 A district attorney may request a report from a program.

 A judge can issue a process as is necessary to bring the child to court.